Massachusetts Layoffs — March 2021

 After a dip last month, layoff activity has ticked back up.

-The numbers illustrate a mixed picture for Massachusetts's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Massachusetts's labor market, with activity diverging between monthly and annual comparisons.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Massachusetts.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Massachusetts WARN notices, browse layoffs by state, or download the full dataset.